Assessor | County Clerk | Court Clerk | District Attorney | District 1 | District 2 | District 3 | Sheriff | Treasurer

 Meet the Commissioner

 Jason Lowe is the County Commissioner for Oklahoma County District 1.
-The voters elected Lowe as the first African American male to hold the Oklahoma County Commissioner seat on April 1st, 2025.
+The voters elected Lowe with 85% of the vote, making him the first African American male to hold the Oklahoma County Commissioner seat on April 1, 2025.
 He is a former State House Representative for District 97, a dedicated attorney, and a passionate advocate for justice.
 With a Bachelor of Arts in Political Science from Virginia State University and a Juris Doctorate from Oklahoma City University School of Law, Lowe has built a career rooted in fairness and community service.
 As the founding member of The Lowe Law Firm, established in 2009, he has continuously worked to ensure justice is served for all.

 Lowe believes that everyone should be judged equally under the law and that justice is best served when it heals societal gaps in underserved communities.
 His administration’s top priority will be ensuring that the new detention center and mental health facility effectively serve Oklahoma County’s most underserved populations.